Craemon/deej-Craemon-edit-for-PopOS-22.04-LTS/README.md

-# deej - Craemon edit for Pop!_OS 22.04 LTS
+# deej - Craemon edit

 A few edits made here and there to fit my setup, but the core of the project remains pretty much the same!